ziicreater/socketcluster-client-ue4/README.md

 *Note : Any OS currently not supported will be added in the future.*

+## Current Roadmap
+- Publish To UE4 Marketplace
+- Write Documentation For Blueprint & C++
+- Connection to a secure connection (https / wss) not fully working yet
+- Release Example Projects To Marketplace

 ## UE4 Versions

-This plugin has been tested with following Unreal Engine 4 versions and won't work with a version lower then >4.19
+This plugin has been tested with following Unreal Engine 4 versions and won't work with a version lower then >4.20

-- 4.19
 - 4.20
+- 4.21
+- 4.22

+*Note : We will only support the latest UE4 Engine

 ## Download And Install